Radio Button and Checkbox Guidelines

 Guidelines for radio buttons

-- Always use at least two radio buttons together.
+- Always use at least 2 radio buttons together.
 It doesn't make sense to use only one.

 - Some guidelines state that one option in a radio button group should always be selected by default.
 If unsure which option that should be, add an explicit no choice option (such as "Unsure", "None", "Decline to State").